JVerhe/heatTopology/readme.md

-## Requirements
+## The repository has the following layout:

+- etc: contains files used in development for various purposes
+- proto: contains the python prototype of the project
+- src: contains the files for the C++ project
+- test: contains automatic unit tests

+## To compile the project:

+Requirements:
-The Eigen c++ library for linear algebra from [link](https://eigen.tuxfamily.org)

-`sudo apt-get install libeigen3-dev`
+The Eigen c++ library for linear algebra from [link](https://eigen.tuxfamily.org) `sudo apt-get install libeigen3-dev`

-The CMake software build system from [link](https://cmake.org/)

-`sudo apt-get install cmake`
+The CMake software build system from [link](https://cmake.org/) `sudo apt-get install cmake`

-For plotting the results of the script, some Python packages are required.
-These can be installed from the main repository via the following command:

-`pip install -r requirements.txt`

-## Compiling the project

 For compiling the first time: